Research Grant Proposal (CIHR style)

 The Oral Defense Committee and its Chair are appointed by the Ph.D.
 Research Proposal Committee.
 The Chair of the Oral Defense Committee will normally be a member of the Research Proposal Committee.

 The three readers of the written proposal will normally form the three voting members of the Oral Defense Committee.
-Each of the readers will receive a copy of the other reviewers comments prior to the Defense.
-These will be distributed by the Departmental Graduate Office.
+Each of the readers will receive a copy of the other reviewer's comments prior to the Defense.
+These will be distributed by the Graduate Program Office.

 The supervisor and co-supervisor, if applicable, are expected to attend the Defense but are non-voting members of the Oral Defense Committee.
 If it is not possible to schedule the Defense within a reasonable time following receipt of the Readers' reviews due to absence of the supervisor(s), then, upon approval of the Course Director, the Defense may be allowed to proceed without him/her/them.